JamesAnBo/demand/README.md

 Some universal commands:

-	assistme = will assist (target what the player is currently engaged to attackit = will attack current target /attack shootit = will ranged attack current target /ra <t>
+	assistme = will assist player (targets what the player is currently engaged to) attackit = will attack current target using /attack shootit = will ranged attack current target using /ra <t>
-	leader or plead = passes party lead alead = passes ally lead
-	follow = follows
+	leader or plead = passes party lead to player alead = passes ally lead to player follow = follows player

 Other then the full spell name other WHM aliases are: